A General Framework for Updating Belief Distributions: Abstract

-{\bf 3.
-Information in the data.} In this section we will consider the form of $h_1$ in \eqref{eq:log-form} that connects information in the data to the value of the unknown $\theta$.
-We shall consider three broad situations, first when the analyst really believes they know the complete family of distributions from which $(x_i)$ arose, the so called M--closed scenario.
-Second when $f_0(x)$ is unknown but where a complete likelihood $f(x; \theta)$ is being used as a proxy model, the so called M--open perspective.
-Finally, when the statistic $\theta$ does not index a complete sampling distribution or proxy model for $x$.
+{\bf 2.
+Types of loss function.} In this section we will consider the form of $h_1$ in \eqref{eq:log-form} that connects information in the data to the value of the unknown $\theta$.
+We shall consider three broad situations.
+First, when the analyst believes they know the complete family of distributions from which the $(x_i)$ arose, the so called M--closed scenario.
+Second, when $f_0(x)$ is unknown but where a complete likelihood $f(x; \theta)$ is being used as a proxy model.
+Finally, when there is no sampling distribution or proxy model for $x$ and the parameter of interest is connected to $x$ via a loss function $l(\theta,x)$.

-{\bf 3.1 M--closed and self-information loss.} When the analyst knows the family from which $(x_i)$ arose then the Bayesian approach to learning is fully justified, well known and widely used as a statistical approach to inference; the book of Bernardo and Smith (1994) is comprehensive.
-Here we recall the essence of it: A parameter of a density function $f(x;\theta)$, $\theta\in\Theta$, is unknown and beliefs about it are encapsulated via a prior distribution $\pi(\theta)$.
-Once (conditionally) independent samples $(x_1,\ldots,x_n)$ are observed from the density function $f(x;\theta)$, the prior is updated to the posterior distribution via Bayes' Theorem; given by
+{\bf 2.1 M--closed and self-information loss.} When the analyst knows the family from which $(x_i)$ arose, the so-called M--closed view, then the Bayesian approach to learning is fully justified, well known and widely used as a statistical approach to inference; the book of Bernardo and Smith (1994) is comprehensive.

-where $l_n(\theta)=\prod_{i=1}^n f(x_i;\theta)$ is the likelihood function.
-The posterior then represents revised beliefs taking into account both the prior distribution and the observations.
-Mathematically, it is an application of Bayes' Theorem via the standard definition of conditional probability.

-So the Bayesian update works and is applicable in the case when the $(x_i)$ come from the density $f(x;\theta)$ for some $\theta\in\Theta$.
-In Bernardo and Smith (1994) this is referred to as the M--closed view.
 To see how Bayes arises in our framework, we would need to construct a loss function for $l(\theta,x)$ with the knowledge that $x$ came from $f(x;\theta)$.
-It is well known that the ``honest" loss function in this case is the self--information, or logarithmic loss function, given by
+It is well known that the appropriate and sole loss function in this case is the self--information, or logarithmic loss function, given by